cyschneck/centerline-width/README.md

 ## Preprocessing
 ### Generating KML files from Google Earth Pro
 Riverbanks can be defined here as the high-contrast boundary between active/recently-active flow and the surrounding landscape.
-We will be mapping the right and left bank separately and for this example, we will use a road in the place of a river to increase constrast between boundaries
+We will be mapping the right and left bank separately

 **Step 1**